elliespearman2022/cs426_Brain_Tamp_300-/README.md

 * Mac: https://unity3d.com/get-unity/download?thank-you=update&download_nid=64443&os=Mac
 * Linux: https://accelerator.cloud.unity3d.com/api/v1/accelerator/download/installer?target_os=linux&download_location=lts-releases

+![Project Screenshot](images/ProjectScreenshot.png)

 Once you are ready, open the project with Unity and you should be good from there.
 Please note that it is ***strongly recommended to use Unity 2019.4.19f1*** to experiment with the game environment, as support is not guaranteed with other versions.
 You can, however, take a look at the scripts in your IDE or editor of choice.
-Once you open up the project, it should look something like this:
+Once you open up the project, it should look something like the image above.

-![Project Screenshot](images/ProjectScreenshot.png)

 ## How To Play

 ![Gameplay](images/GamePlay.png)

 The game is simple enough to play (but tricky to beat!) and instructions are provided in the help menu upon loading the game.
 They will also be referenced here:
-* **Controls:** W,A,S,D to move forward, view left, move backward, and view right accordingly.
+* **Controls:** W, A, S, D to move forward, view left, move backward, and view right accordingly.
 Space is to jump/power jump.
 Left click is to give out donuts.
 * **Workers** may or may not have a "high temperature".
 There are 4 workers with a high temperature, and the rest do not.
 Your job is to seek out those 4 workers and give them each a donut.
 They are scattered throughout the office and some may be in hard to find locations.
 * **Donuts** are given by left click, and may be restocked at the donut station close to the original spawn point.
 The player may only hold 3 donuts at one time, however, so a minimum of one restock is necessary to win.
 * **Timing** is essential!
 You only have 3 minutes to seek out all the workers with a high temperature and give them each a donut.
 Good luck!